isar/isar/docs/docs/links.md

 });
 ```

-First we create the teacher and assign it to a student.
-We have to `.put()` the teacher and save the link manually.
 We can now use the link:

 ```dart
 final linda = await isar.students.where().nameEqualTo('Linda').findFirst();